-Financial exigency means that the financial position of a school district as a whole is such that its financial resources are insufficient to support the school district’s instructional programs or the school district is unable to finance the full compensation of staff for the current or succeeding fiscal year.
+Financial exigency means that the financial position of a school district as a whole is such that its financial resources are insufficient to support the school district’s instructional programs or the school district is unable to finance the full compensation of staff for the current or next fiscal year.

-- A decline in enrollment by more than 10 percent over the past five years.
+Enrollment has declined by more than 10 percent over the past five years.

-- Any of the following, or a combination of the following, that exceeds 15 percent of the current-year General Fund budget:
+The district has experienced any of the following, or a combination of the following, that exceeds 15 percent of the current-year General Fund budget:

 Declaration of Financial Exigency (PDF, 142KB)